mbabynames search ✿

 Paula Michelle

-Paula carries the meaning "noble and strong" while Michelle brings "who is like God".
+Paula carries the meaning "small" while Michelle brings "who is like God".
 Said together, Paula Michelle has both weight and warmth.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Bold contrast